Francesca Michielin: Early life

-Michielin was born in Bassano del Grappa, to Vanna Moro and Tiziano Michielin.
+Michielin was born in Bassano del Grappa, in the region of Veneto, to Vanna Moro and Tiziano Michielin.
 She has an older brother, Filippo.
 Her first experience with playing music came from studying piano, when she was 9-years-old.
 She later started studying electric bass.
 At the age of fourteen, she started singing in her hometown's gospel choir.
 Thanks to her brother, she developed an interest in rock music, and she later focused on artists like Bon Iver, Jeff Buckley and Damien Rice.

 After listening to Adele's debut album 19, Michielin started writing her own songs on piano.
 During high school, she also founded a three-pieces punk rock girl band, named Monkey Nuts, in which she played bass.

 Before rising to fame, she was a student at the third year of the liceo classico Brocchi in Bassano del Grappa.
 Starting from the school's fourth year, she only took exams as an external candidate, to continue pursuing her musical career.
 In July 2014, she obtained the maturity diploma at the Cavanis institute in Possagno.
 In March 2022, she was graduated in jazz singing with honours at the Conservatory Agostino Steffani in Castelfranco Veneto.